thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 temporary "jail" by `fail2ban` which means they are blocked for a limited time period.
 The data above tells me that there have been 55 total attempted failed logins and this has resulted in 6 IPs being put in jail!
-However this is just normal background noise in serverland.
+However this is just normal background noise in serverland and nothing to particularly worry about.

 When I take a look in `var/log/auth.log`, I see entries like: